chrisbuckley/altitude-2017-lb-workshop/README.md

 ![EC2](https://github.com/chrisbuckley/altitude-2017-lb-workshop/raw/master/images/ec2.png "EC2 instance serving the request")

 Keep refreshing and you will see both instances displaying at one time or another.
-This have been configure with defaults, so request are _random_ to each origin server.
+This pool has been configured with defaults, so requests are _random to each origin server_.

 ## Workshop 2: SOA / Microservice Routing